nicolas-loubet/V4S/README.md

 We show in this GitHub some examples coded in FORTRAN and C++, as a guide.
 Those files should be adapted to your particular case.

+The code written in FORTRAN is oriented towards procedural programmers, while the code in C++ is located in a separate folder, and corresponds to an object orientation.

+Hope this is helpful :)